On this page:

 - Falling behind in either engagement or achievement compared with their peers (e.g. CSIRO’s Indigenous STEM Education Project runs six programs to increase STEM participation among Aboriginal and Torres Strait Islander students, who have both low STEM engagement and poor STEM outcomes).

-- Under-represented in STEM either at school or in the workforce (e.g. cloud computing company Salesforce particularly focuses on under-represented youth in STEM).
+- Under-represented in STEM either at school or in the workforce (e.g. see the latest data trends at the STEM Equity Monitor).

 - Under-served, or don’t get the same exposure as other students (e.g. the Shell Questacon Science Circus runs science presentations to inspire young people in regional areas to value and engage in STEM learning and career possibilities).

 - Good candidates to excel in STEM e.g. competitions.

 It can be tempting to pick a large target population, or several groups, because most people who are passionate about STEM education want to improve it for everybody.
 But you must think about what is realistic and where you can have the most impact.
 Often the more specific your target population, the better you can meet their needs.

 See the Which school students need STEM education page for further information.

 Think about the best time to engage your target population.